 - Multiple dates: Speak to students at the Pioneer Charter School about your favorite science topic

-- Work at the PSC as a Large-scale Volunteering Coordinator
+- Work at the PKG Center as a Large-scale Volunteering Coordinator

 - Volunteer as an interpreter with the Boston Housing Authority

 - Science mentoring of middle/high school students (deadline: 9/10)

 - Teach what you know to middle school youth through Citizen Schools

 - Help develop and test a new manual centrifuge design!